holochain/docs-pages/src/why-holochain.md

 ### Evolvable

 Holochain supports fast and agile development, letting you create microservices that can be swapped and updated at will.
 You don’t have to have the code or application logic absolutely perfect before launch.
 You can add or replace code bundles, gradually upgrading components without disruption.
-Forks are tools again, rather than weapons.
+Forks are tools again, not weapons.

 ### Fast and lean

-Holochain replaces global consensus with direct peer communication.
-Users run software on their own devices, replicating only the data they’re interested in, and reaching agreement at the speed of the internet.
+Holochain replaces global consensus with direct peer communication and peer witnessing.
+Users run your software on their own devices, replicating only the data they’re interested in, and reaching agreement at the speed of the internet.
 Meanwhile, a sophisticated immune system rapidly identifies and responds to network attacks.

 ### Flexible